google/angle/doc/DevSetupAndroid.md

 ### Performance config

 This config is designed to get maximum performance by disabling debug configs and validation layers.
-Note: The oddly named `is_official_build` is a more aggressive optimization level than `Release`.
-Its name is historical.
 ```
 target_os = "android"
 target_cpu = "arm64"